Discover more from Moneyball Judaism

 Yes, a hairball.
 Gross, but an incredible metaphor.

-And over time, βThe gravitational pull a body exerts increases as the mass of the body increases.β Turning to organizations, MacKenzie argues that if you substitute the word βhairβ for policy, procedure, committee, or system, you quickly see the parallels:βEvery policy is another hair for the Hairball.
+“Every policy is another hair for the Hairball.
 Hairs are never taken away, only added.
 Even frequent reorganizations have failed to remove hairs (people, sometimes, hairs, never.)
-Quite the contrary, each reorganization seems to add a whole new layer of hairs.β
+Quite the contrary, each reorganization seems to add a whole new layer of hairs.”8

 Of course, the easiest way to untangle a hairball is not to try and untangle it, but to throw it away, or create a new hairball (i.e., start another organization.)
-However, for all of us, this is much easier said than done, and most of us must live in the real world where our task is to take organizations that matured over time and keep them relevant, by doing what MacKenzie calls βorbitingβ the hairball, making an asset of the institutional gravity that keeps you from flying out into space while avoiding being sucked into a βdifferent kind of nothingness.β
+However, for all of us, this is much easier said than done, and most of us must live in the real world where our task is to take organizations that matured over time and keep them relevant, by doing what MacKenzie calls “orbiting” the hairball, making an asset of the institutional gravity that keeps you from flying out into space while avoiding being sucked into a “different kind of nothingness.”9

 Kill the Company